Parabolic Deligne-Lusztig varieties: Eigenspaces and roots of

-Conversely, assume that (ii) and (iii) are true.
-If there exists $v\in W'$ such that $vw\phi$ has a non-zero $\zeta$-eigenvector in $X'$, then since $v$ acts trivially on $V$ by (ii), the element $vw\phi$ acts by $\zeta$ on $V$ and on a non-zero vector of $X'$ so has a $\zeta$-eigenspace strictly larger that $V$, contradicting (iii). \end{proof}
+Conversely, assume that (ii) and (iv) are true.
+If there exists $v\in W'$ such that $vw\phi$ has a non-zero $\zeta$-eigenvector in $X'$, then since $v$ acts trivially on $V$ by (ii), the element $vw\phi$ acts by $\zeta$ on $V$ and on a non-zero vector of $X'$ so has a $\zeta$-eigenspace strictly larger that $V$, contradicting (iv). \end{proof}

 Let us give now examples which illustrate the need for the conditions in Theorem \ref{racine} and Lemma \ref{equiv complex}.